Drama

 • Think autonomously

-• Understand and practice individual learning styles
+• Understand and practise individual learning styles

 • Develop social skills